Niall Ferguson “The Square and the Tower”

 Global Community is Not Great:

-- The point is technology is not that big of leap; Martin Luther certainly was cool.
-We wouldn’t know if he didn’t have a printing press.
+- The point is that technology is not that big of a leap; Martin Luther certainly was an innovative thinker.
+But we wouldn’t know it if he didn’t have a printing press.

-- Facebook is a Smaller World Phenomenon: things spread more rapidly: the reformation spreads faster than in the renaissance;
+- Facebook is a Smaller World Phenomenon: things spread more rapidly: the reformation spreads faster than in the renaissance, for example;

 - Things Go Viral: is about the structure of the network.
 The network is as important as the meme.